gravitystorm/openstreetmap-carto/INSTALL.md

 * [Mapnik](https://github.com/mapnik/mapnik/wiki/Mapnik-Installation) >= 3.0

 Remember to run CartoCSS with proper API version to avoid errors (at least 3.0.0: `carto -a "3.0.0"`).

+With CartoCSS you can compile These sources into a Mapnik compatible XML file.
+If you're calling Mapnik in your own program, remember to load the XML file in non strict mode, as some fonts are declared with alternative names.
+This way, you only get a warning instead of an error when Mapnik does not find a font name.

+For instance, using the Python bindings, this becomes:

+    mapnik.load_map(mapnik.Map(width, height), xml_filename, False)  # False for non-strict mode